romaissalmh/patient-management-app/README.md

 #

-# Please star :star the project if you like it.
+# Please star :star2: the project if you like it.